Social Work Industry Facilitator

 College of Education, Psychology and Social Work

 Jennie Charlton is a social work academic and practitioner with over 20 years’ experience across mental health and forensic mental health practice, working with individuals, families, and systems across the life course.
-She holds a Master of Forensic Mental Health and has worked extensively in child protection, out-of-home care and fostering, disability, sexual assault services, sexual offending, domestic and family violence, mental health, and aged services.
+She holds a Master of Forensic Mental Health and has worked extensively in child protection, out-of-home care and fostering, disability, sexual assault services, sexual offending, domestic and family violence, mental health, and homelessness.
 She is an Accredited Mental Health Social Worker and a member of the EMDR Association of Australia, currently working towards EMDR accreditation.

 Since 2012, Jennie has held academic and practice-education roles alongside senior clinical practice, contributing to teaching, student supervision, workforce development, and applied research.
 Her work is grounded in trauma-informed, rights-based, and culturally responsive approaches, with particular expertise in complex risk, ethical decision-making, and interagency practice.